I’ve written a great deal about Uber accident settlements and claims. Here, I’ll focus on uninsured motorist insurance for Uber accidents.

 Here, when I use the term “uninsured motorist”, I am also referring to “underinsured motorist” coverage.

 In some states, Uber is not required to have any uninsured motorist insurance (UM) coverage.
-For example, in Florida, Uber isn’t required to have uninsured motorist insurance.
+For example, in Florida, Uber is not required to have uninsured motorist insurance.
+Starting September

-I have to give credit to Uber here.
-As a comparison, Lyft lowered its uninsured motorist coverage to $250,000 when its driver is engaged in a ride.
+I have to give credit to Uber for having this ($250,000) uninsured motorist coverage limit.
+Likewise, Lyft has uninsured motorist coverage of $250,000 when its driver en route to pickup passengers or during trips.
 (I settled a Lyft accident case for $70,000.)

 The bad news?

-Uber passengers and drivers can claim up to $1 million in uninsured motorist insurance benefits.
+Uber passengers and drivers can claim up to $250,000 in uninsured motorist insurance benefits.
 This assumes that the other driver caused the crash.

-The most that everyone in the Uber vehicle can get (combined) is $1 million.
+The most that everyone in the Uber vehicle can get (combined) is $250,000 if the other car was 100% at fault.

-Given its high limit, don’t expect Uber’s insurance to be in a rush to pay you for most injuries.
-For example, if you have a broken leg or herniated disc, Progressive won’t be in a rush to quickly settle.
+This should put a little more pressure on Progressive to pay if someone is badly injured from the crash.
+Most of the time, Uber’s insurance won’t be in a rush to pay you for most injuries.
+For example, if you have a broken leg (without surgery) or a herniated disc, Progressive usually won’t be in a rush to quickly settle.

-This is because the uninsured motorist (UM) insurance limits are so high.
+This is because$250,000 in uninsured motorist (UM) insurance limits is high relative to those injuries.
 (All things equal, lower UM limits often lead to a faster settlement.)

-A broken leg or herniated disc is usually worth much less than $1 million.
+A broken leg (without surgery) or herniated disc is usually worth much less than $250,000.

-No Uber Uninsured Motorist Coverage (When Driver is Not Engaged in a Ride)
+No Uber Uninsured Motorist Coverage (When Driver is Not En Route to Pick Up Passengers or During Trips)

-Uber doesn’t have uninsured motorist insurance if the Uber driver has the app on, but is not engaged in a ride.
-Florida law doesn’t require it.
+Since September 1, 2018, Uber does not have uninsured motorist insurance if the Uber driver has the app on, but is not en route to pickup passengers or during trips.

 Can an Uber Passenger Get Paid Under Both Uber’s Bodily Injury Liability Insurance, and Uber’s UM Insurance?